TomKan0909/BoundingBox.js/README.md

 # Bounding Box

+## About
-A interactive js library to draw bounding boxes with labels and descriptions for images [Demo](https://www.google.com/) can be found here.
+A interactive js library to draw bounding boxes with labels and descriptions for images.
+[Demonstration](https://www.google.com/) can be found here.

 ---